conan-io/conan-io.github.io/_posts/2024-04-23-Introducing-local-recipes-index-remote.markdown

     $ conan install --requires=hello/0.1 -r=mylocalrepo --build=missing

 At this point, you could push this repository to your GitHub account and share it with the community.
+Please be aware that, as we commented earlier, this feature is specifically tailored for scenarios where certain libraries are not suitable for ConanCenter.
+Remember, a "local-recipes-index" repository has limitations: it is not fully reproducible as it models only versions and not revisions, and it does not provide binaries.
+Therefore, outside of these cases, it is advised to use a remote package server such as Artifactory.

-The only thing they would have to do is clone the GitHub repository and add the cloned folder as a local repository themselves.
+Now, users simply need to clone the GitHub repository and add the cloned folder as a local repository themselves.

 ## Building Binaries from a private `conan-center-index` fork